Nottdance 2019 welcomes Matthias Sperling as co-curator alongside, Paul Russ, Artistic Director of Dance4.

 Dance4 invites you to witness current practices and thinking from the UK and beyond, to contribute to the future of the field and to explore your place within it.

-Tickets for Nottdance 2019 will go on sale Friday 2 August.
+Tickets for Nottdance 2019 are now on sale.

 Matthias Sperling is an artist, choreographer and performer whose work manifests in an increasing range of forms, including performances in theatre, gallery and museum contexts and public spaces.